unfoldtoolbox/UnfoldMixedModels.jl/docs/src/91-developer.md

 pkg> test
 ```

+!!! tip "Running single tests"
+   Instead fo running all tests, you can also run the `test/setup.jl` to load all required packages, and subsequently run single tests manually either by `include("test/test-fit.jl")` or by opening the file and running the specific test/testblock you want to run.

 ## Working on a new issue

+!!! important "Guides not Shackles"
+   We 100% prefer you to commit/submit/share what you have in a state you are comfortable with.
+If you want to follow (and learn) best-practices read ahead - but we also take your input as it is :)

 We try to keep a linear history in this repo, so it is important to keep your branches up-to-date.